stafiprotocol/developer/docs/security/introduction.md

 # Off-chain service security

 As mentioned above, LSTs like ETH, BNB need off-chain services, and some important data needs to be collected off-chain and then uploaded to the contract.
 Therefore, in order to ensure data security, off-chain services of Listake are designed to be decentralized.
-Whenever contract data needs to be updated, it is voted on by multiple off-chain services, usually running by different parties, similiar to decentralized oracle.
+Whenever contract data needs to be updated, it is voted on by multiple off-chain services, usually running by different parties, similar to decentralized oracle.
 At the same time, it can also avoid single points of failure and ensure the stability of the overall protocol.

 # Decentralization manner